 United States University scholarships are institutionally funded awards for graduate and undergraduate students.
 Scholarships are awards that are applied directly to tuition charges.
 These funds are limited and are designed to reduce students' reliance on loans and enable additional students to attend the University.
-Eligibility is based on financial need and/or merit.
+Eligibility is based on financial aid, merit and/or other factors.